Russian Capital Markets and Shareholder Litigation: Quo Vadis?

 Date Written: January 21, 2018

+This Article examines Russian securities law, case law, and market data.
 To an international observer, Russian capital markets and securities law may appear ostensibly ordinary, albeit placed within an unstable socioeconomic milieu.
-Securities law and disclosure rules seem somewhat similar to those in the U.S., while corporate law provisions, such as the mandatory bid rule or the Corporate Governance Code, and litigation fundamentals are an amalgam of U.S.-U.K.-West European principles.
+Securities law and disclosure rules seem somewhat similar to those in the U.S., whereas corporate law provisions are an amalgam of U.S.-U.K.-West European principles.
 At the same time, a number of hidden trends affect capital markets, the heart of any economy.
 Those trends upend this fluid Westernized amalgam and may even be linked to the communist past of the country.

 Keywords: shareholder litigation, securities litigation, class actions, exchange ownership, market development, enforcement actions